aviupadhyayula/wbl/README.md

 ## prioritize_intent.py

 Prioritizes a given intent by setting its priority value to an inputted integer.
-See [intent priorities] (https://cloud.google.com/dialogflow/es/docs/intents-settings#priority).
+See [intent priorities](https://cloud.google.com/dialogflow/es/docs/intents-settings#priority).

 ### To use:
 - Set the `INTENT` environment variable to the intent whose priority you'd like to change.
 The intent should be in the format `projects/.../locations/.../agents.../intents/...`.